ocpi/ocpi/terminology.md

 ### Variable names

-In order to prevent issues with Capitals in variable names, the naming in JSON is not CamelCase but camel_case.
+In order to prevent issues with Capitals in variable names, the naming in JSON is not CamelCase but snake_case.
 All variables are lowercase and include an underscore for a space.

 ### Data types